victorpigmeo/PDUI/README.md

 On the client side, the `pdui-flutter` will convert this protobuf to Flutter (Dart) code an execute it, just like you had coded on pure Flutter

+> If you want to use `PDUINavigation` you need to set the `navigatorKey` as indicated on the [flutter library README](./pdui_flutter/README.md).

 > If you're using cacheEnable a query param (`cacheId`) will be included on the request

-> If you're using JWT you'll need to provide the authentication mechanism and the token to the `PduiHome` param [WIP]
+> If you're using JWT you'll need to provide the authentication mechanism and the token to the `PduiScreen` param [WIP]

 ---
 ### Enabling cache
 #### To enable caching you'll need a Redis cache on the server side!!!
-You don´t need to setup anything besides `useCache = true` on both the server side `start` function and also on the `useCache = true` property on the `PduiHome` widget instantiation.
+You don´t need to setup anything besides `useCache = true` on both the server side `start` function and also on the `useCache = true` property on the `PduiScreen` widget instantiation.

 The cache works by using the `flutter_secure_storage` on the mobile side, if the cache is enabled:
 * The app library requests the first expression and don't send a `cacheId`;